kazutakahayashiyorosix/Ripple_Structures_and_Behavioral_Digital_Twins/README.md

 Max Ripple Depth: 2
 Breadth per Depth: {0: 1, 1: 3, 2: 1}
 Latency Distribution: Mean=105.00min, Std=45.23min
-  Min=30.00min, Max=180.00min

-A visualization window will display the Ripple graph.
+A visualization window will appear.

 ---

-2. Run with Your Own Data
+3.2 Run with Your Own Data

 Place the following 6 CSV files in a folder: